 As an investment manager, our broad ESG mission is:

 ENVIRONMENTAL: We aim to promote the reduction of carbon emissions and limit environmental damage through the adoption of sustainable practices

-SOCIAL: We support a positive social agenda focusing on the communities in which we invest and promoting the ideals of equal opportunity and diverse representation
+SOCIAL: We promote the ideals of equal opportunity and diverse representation within each business and support a positive social agenda focusing on the communities in which we invest

 Our Portfolio’s Commitment

 Each of our portfolio businesses controls very different assets and have very different operations.
 They therefore adopt strategic ESG goals that are most relevant and impactful to the sectors that they operate in, while also always pointing back to Terra Firma’s ESG mission.

 Our portfolio companies have reported progressive action on significant ESG matters.
 A few notable examples from the past year:

 - Annington Homes: One of the largest private owners of residential property in the UK, the business focuses on a mission of refurbishing, repurposing, and reviving communities.
 ESG efforts have included establishing a significant construction material recycling programme, recycling over 95% of construction waste.
 It has also partnered with specialist organisations that provide support to military service families.
 To help those organisations sustain themselves and be effective through the pandemic, Annington provided various forms of support to 9 key charities and advised on their digital operations